 Once a year Unscheduled

 More than one Never

+A state or territory government or local government authority determines frequency of inspection of food businesses based on risk.
+Some jurisdictions inspect all businesses one per year, others inspect a proportion.

 Are the results of supervision on MSMEs and street food businesses published?